 The Board or any employee may not directly or indirectly require or coerce an employee to make a contribution to a charitable organization or in response to a fundraiser.
 Employees cannot be required to attend a meeting called for the purpose of soliciting charitable contributions.
-In addition, the Board or any employee may not directly or indirectly require or coerce an employee to refrain from making a contribution to a charitable organization or in response to a fundraiser or attending a meeting called for the purpose of soliciting charitable contributions.
+In addition, the Board or any employee may not directly or indirectly require or coerce an employee to refrain from making a contribution to a charitable organization or in response to a fundraiser of soliciting charitable organization or in response to a fundraiser or attending a meeting called for the purpose of soliciting charitable contributions.